Attorney Dax Garza

 One of the most common instances of preventable human error that leads to injury on oilfield sites is insufficient training.
 Workers are only as safe as they are trained to be, not only with regard to safety training, but also for job-specific training, education on chemicals being used and their hazards, and emergency training.
 Workers who can detect problems while working with machines, equipment, and chemicals have an opportunity to prevent a serious accident, but they can only do so with essential learning tools.

-Training needs to be accessible, mandatory, and provided in languages employees can understand before they take on any job duties.
 Additionally, the importance of safety training must be stressed given the amount of risk associated with both job tasks and facility layouts that can be hard to exit during emergencies.

 Ignoring Industry Standards